 The festival area encompasses the Marian Fryer Town Plaza and portions of Reedie Drive between Grandview Ave and Triangle Lane and Grandview Ave from Veirs Mill Rd to the entrance to the underground parking garage.
 Click here to see a map of the festival area.

 Where is the best place to watch the parade?

-The wide sidewalks along the East side of Georgia Avenue offer excellent views.
-The parade stops at least twice along Georgia Ave to give dancers and bands a chance to perform.
+The sidewalks along Grandview Ave, Triangle Lane and the West side of Georgia Ave offer excellent views.
+The parade stops at least twice to give dancers and bands a chance to perform.
 Spectators also enjoy watching the parade from the festival area as it passes the reviewing stand.

 How much does it cost to attend the parade & festival?

 The parade and festival are FREE.
 The entertainment is free.
 Artists will exhibit and sell their work.
 Food and beverages from local restaurants will be on sale.
 The festival area also is surrounded by numerous restaurants, bars, and food stores.

 Do I have to be an artist to be in the parade?